eeditiones/e-editiones-website/posts/tei-publisher-lib-3.md

 `tei-publisher-lib` contains the code libraries used for ODD processing and the different supported output modes.
 It implements the corresponding parts of the TEI guidelines.

 <p class="alert alert-warning">
 We use semantic versioning for all TEI Publisher projects: a change in the first digit of the version number indicates a <strong>breaking change</strong>.
 You should be aware that such releases are not fully backwards compatible and may require adjustments to existing apps.
-Please read the section on upgrading below.
+Please read the section on <a href="#upgrading">upgrading</a> below.
 </p>

 ## A dedicated output mode for Print CSS